 Would static stretching be good here?
 Ehh.
 Maybe yes, maybe no. But rather, full range of motion movements to end-range, mobility drills, and gradually training the nervous system to allow you into deeper ranges.

 Thank you for taking the time to read this article!
-On a daily basis, I work with runners just like you who are actively stretching and searching for ways to improve flexibility.
+On a daily basis, I work with runners just like you who are actively stretching and searching for ways to improve flexibility and overall performance.
 Without an accurate assessment to determine the root cause, you may actually be wasting your time.
 I know that sounds frustrating, but I’d love to help!
 Click here and let me know how I can help you.

 By: Garrett McLaughlin, MS, ATC, CSCS, ART